collorg/halfORM/README.md

 ### Select one: the `ho_get` method

-The `ho_get` method returns an Relation object whose fields are populated with the values from the corresponding row in the database.
+The `ho_get` method returns a Relation object whose fields are populated with the values from the corresponding row in the database.
 It raises an [ExpectedOneError](https://github.com/collorg/halfORM/blob/main/half_orm/relation_errors.py) Exception if 0 or more than 1 rows match the intention.
 The returned object is a singleton (see below).